fabiommendes/easymunk/docs/src/tutorials/SlideAndPinJoint.rst

 *************************************

-This is a step by step tutorial explaining the demo slide_and_pinjoint.py included in pymunk.
+This is a step by step tutorial explaining the demo slide_and_pinjoint.py included in easymunk.
 You will find a screenshot of it in the list of :ref:`examples <examples>`.
 It is probably a good idea to have the file near by if I miss something in the tutorial or something is unclear.